HackIllinois/blog/_posts/2019-07-24-hackillinois-a-journey.md

 The beginner-friendly focus was driven by the desire for HackIllinois to be many people’s first exposure to open source.
 The staff sought to introduce as many people as possible to the ideas and the community that revolved around open source software.
 Beginners to open source would be the ideal target for the event.

 Although the event welcomed just as many freshman as it did seniors, mentors and students could see the shift towards welcoming beginners to open source.
-While not everyone was able to walk out the door with a prize, many felt like they left with something more important -- newfound knowledge imparted on them by the community they interacted with over the course of the weekend.
+While not everyone was able to walk out the door with a prize, many felt like they left with something more important: new knowledge they gained from the people they interacted with over the course of the weekend.

 ## Explore.
 Connect.
 Build: What Lies Beyond?

-For six years, HackIllinois has sought to bring the brightest young minds from across the country together and help transform their ideas into reality.
-Year after year, the staff strove to provide everything a hacker needed for a weekend so they can focus on building something amazing.
+For six years, HackIllinois has sought to bring the brightest young minds from across the country together and transform their ideas into reality.
+Year after year, the staff strives to provide everything a hacker needs for a weekend so they can focus on building something amazing.
 From the small details like hospitality to the overarching elements like our unique open source structure, the foundations on which we will build HackIllinois 2020 have been well-refined.

 While time may have passed, our commitment to promoting open source, creating a welcoming community to experts and beginners alike, and fostering a group of the most imaginative college students in the world has and will always remain the same.